 - Adequate power handling, in RMS watts

 Before we go any further, allow me to make one very important thing clear: Keep your expectations realistic.
-You can expect to get great sound and overall good quality for a budget price, but don’t demand high-end performance from mid-priced products.
+You can expect to get great sound and overall good quality for a budget price, but don’t demand the same performance as very expensive models.

-With that being said, here some basic tips to keep in mind before spending your had-earned money.
+With that being said, here some basic tips to keep in mind before spending your hard-earned money.

 You want a subwoofer with good build quality and materials.
 Subwoofers made with plastic cones are not necessarily better than pressed-paper cones or cones made from hybrid materials – it’s only a matter of design and performance quality.